From Our Table To Yours

 If you are keeping Kosher you may want to consider the next side dish- as this has dairy.
 If you are not – then this is a delicious addition to the meal.

-What do I crave alongside my roast beef, leg of lamb or baked ham?
+What do I crave alongside my roast chicken, roast beef, leg of lamb?
 Potato Gratin, which is why we figured it was about time that we added one to our line-up.
 And it goes great alongside a roast chicken or turkey, as well.